 Tips on clearing snow and ice

-For tips on clearing snow and ice from pavements or public areas please visit the Met Office heavy snow and icy roads webpage.
+For tips on clearing snow and ice from paved areas visit: Met Office heavy snow and icy roads webpage.

 What are standard gritting routes?

-Standard gritting routes are the roads that are gritted where the Council determines that:
+Standard gritting routes are the roads where the Council determines that:

 - The road surface temperature is likely to be below zero celsius